-ous-due to the operation of chance.
+Clustering may suggest common exposure of the population to an environmental hazard; it also may be purely spurious-due to the operation of chance.
 One cause of spurious clustering is called the Texas Sharpshooter Effect, discussed in the text box.

-In the field of occupational health-which in many respects is emblematic of the general field of environmental health-"Descriptive studies provide information for setting priorities, identifying hazards, and formulating hypotheses for new occupational risk."^{13(p944)} A historical example (discussed later in this chapter) is William Farr's work showing that Cornwall metal miners had higher mortality from all causes than the general population.13
+In the field of occupational health-which in many respects is emblematic of the general field of environmental health-"descriptive studies provide information for setting priorities, identifying hazards, and formulating hypotheses for new occupational risk."^{13(p944)} A historical example (discussed later in this chapter) is William Farr's work showing that Cornwall metal miners had higher mortality from all causes than the general population.13

 Analytic epidemiology examines causal (etiologic) hypotheses regarding the association between exposures and health conditions.
 "Etiologic studies are planned examinations of causality and the natural history of disease.
-These studies have required increasingly sophisticated analytic methods as the importance of low-level exposures is explored and greater refinement in exposure-effect relationships is sought."
-13(p945) The field of analytic epidemiology proposes and evaluates causal models that employ both outcome variables and exposure variables.
+These studies have required increasingly sophisticated analytic methods as the importance of low-level exposures is explored and greater refinement in exposure-effect relationships is sought."^{13(p945)} The field of analytic epidemiology proposes and evaluates causal models that employ both outcome variables and exposure variables.

 The exposure variables in epidemiologic research include contact with toxic substances, potential carcinogens, or air pollution.
-In other cases, exposure may be to biological agents or to forms of energy such as ionizing and nonionizing radiation, noise, and extremes of temperature.
-For an environmental epidemiologic research study to be valid, the level of exposure in a population must be assessed validly.
+In other cases, exposure may be to biological agents or to forms of energy such as ionizing and nonionizing radiation, noise, and